Alfresco/acs-deployment/docs/helm-deployment-localhost.md

 # Alfresco Content Services Deployment with Helm on a local host

+## Prerequisites

+The Alfresco Content Services (ACS) deployment with Kubernetes requires:

+  - Kubernetes 1.4+ with Beta APIs enabled
+  - Minimum of 16 GB Memory to distribute among the ACS cluster nodes

-## Add Alfresco helm repository
+## Adding Alfresco Helm repository

-To use, add the `http://kubernetes-charts.alfresco.com/incubator` to your helm repository.
+Add `http://kubernetes-charts.alfresco.com/incubator` to your helm repository.
 ```console
 helm repo add alfresco-incubator http://kubernetes-charts.alfresco.com/incubator
 ```

-## To install the ACS cluster
+## Installing the ACS cluster

 ```console
 $ helm install alfresco-incubator/alfresco-content-services
 ```

-## Introduction

 This chart bootstraps an ACS deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-## Prerequisites
-  - Kubernetes 1.4+ with Beta APIs enabled
-  - Minimum of 16GB Memory to distribute among ACS Cluster nodes

-## Installing the Chart
+## Installing the chart

-To install the chart with the release name `my-acs`:
+Install the chart with the release name `my-acs`:

 ```console
 # Alfresco Admin password should be encoded in MD5 Hash